 The RS-232 serial port has been used for the communication between scales, computers, and printers for a long time; however, in 2002, computer manufacturers agreed to limit the installation of RS-232 ports and install USB ports into computers instead.
 While you may still encounter RS-232 ports, USB ports are more common in 2019.

 Weight Value Triggers

 This will allow you to refine your paint recipe and begin to consistently ship out barrels of the exact same shade of paint, time after time.
 With your scale connected to your computer, you will be able to archive all the data to ensure that there is no variation in weight during productivity.
 Not having personnel around to make human errors will allow you to use your staff for more complicated tasks that require oversight and supervision.

 Our Customer Service is Not Computerized

-Rest assured, we believe that the human touch is important and that customer relationships should never be handled by machines.
-We employ a highly knowledgeable and well-trained customer support staff to help you determine what scale and computer options are right for you, and that you get them at a price that works with your budget.
+Rest assured, we believe that the human touch is important and that customer relationship should never be handled by machines.
+We employ a highly knowledgeable and well-trained customer support staff to help you determine what scale and computer options are right for you and that you get them at a price that works with your budget.

 Should you be uncertain as to what you are looking for, or require some more tailor-made modifications to our pre-existing designs, we’ll be happy to help.
 At Arlyn, our customers are the biggest priority.
 To learn more about our scales and the different connectivity options we provide, contact us today!